Funhouse (Pink album): Music and lyrics

 The track "Sober", which is the album's second single, was written by Pink at a party hosted at her home, where everyone was drunk or drinking except for her, and she wanted them all to leave.
 She went to the beach and had a line in her head saying "How do I feel so good sober?".
 Eventually it had nothing to do with alcohol but with identities.
 "How do I feel so good with just me, without anyone to lean on?", Pink said in an interview.

 "Ave Mary A" deals with world issues and problems.
 "One Foot Wrong" talks about an acid trip that went wrong, but also has an underlying theme.
 "That song is also about losing control and how easy it is to lose the plot in life and teeter on the edge."

-Originally, Pink wanted to call her album Heartbreak Is a Motherfucker, but her record label declined because of a fear that offensive language would affect sales.
-She also said that she did not want the album to look like a break-up album; "There is a lot of that [break-up], but there is fun happening too and that's why I named it Funhouse in the end."
-Pink has also stated that she sees life as a carnival: "Clowns are supposed to be happy, but they are really scary.
-Carnivals are supposed to be fun, but really they are kind of creepy." [...] "and that's like life to me, and love.
-Love is supposed to be fun, but it can sometimes be really scary.
-And the funhouse mirrors that make you look so distorted that you don't recognize yourself and you ask yourself, 'How did I get here?
-How do I get out of here?'
-But, you think that you want to do it again.
-That is the same as love and life.
-It's a metaphor for being in love and for life."
-This also shows in the title track "Funhouse" where she tells that it used to be fun.
+In the title track "Funhouse" she tells that it used to be fun.
 "It's about when the box you're in doesn't fit anymore, burn that fucker down and start a new one."